wordofwarning/wordofwarning.org/current/2017-emergency/afternoon/index.md

 Gameshow is run by Matt Ryan and Matthew Evans.
 Associate company at the Bush Theatre in London, they create performance projects across the UK.
 Work to date ranges from performance installations and participatory projects to classic plays and new writing including: *Dancing Bear, Dancing Bear* at Pleasance, Camden People's Theatre, BE Festival + PULSE (special judges' commendation); *Grown Up* + *This Is The Moon*.

 **Jamal Gerald | *You See…***
 I am usually vocal about what I see.
 But for once, I'm just going to ask questions and stay quiet whilst you answer them.
 I am interested in seeing the world through the eyes of your experiences.
 I just want to ask you questions.
 Please, share with me what you see.
 I want to know what you see.
 I want you to know what you see.
 I can't promise you that all of my questions will be nice, but don’t you worry.
-Just remember, it's all about you, and what you see.<br>"*You See… is both thoughtful and thought provoking, carefully and quietly challenging of the assumptions we don’t notice ourselves make.*" — Alexander Kelly, Third Angel.
+Just remember, it's all about you, and what you see.<br>"*…both thoughtful and thought provoking, carefully and quietly challenging of the assumptions we don’t notice ourselves make.*" — Alexander Kelly, Third Angel.

 Jamal Gerald is a Leeds-based artist whose work is conversational, socially conscious, a celebration of individuality, and focuses on identity and lived experiences.
 He is currently making a body of work, entitled Boxes, focusing on the concepts of labels and privilege.
 In 2016, he toured his first solo show *FADoubleGOT* and was commissioned by Random Acts North to make a short film called *Let's Walk* with Jessica Sweet.
 His work has been shown at West Yorkshire Playhouse, Homotopia, Queer Contact + Battersea Arts Centre.